rydvone/rsschool-projects/self-introduction/en-self-introdaction.md

 Other interesting tasks were the HTML Builder, and implementing JS in the Shelter project (like as slider, random picture).
 It was interesting because I was able to apply knowledge in programming in a real project.
 Not all tasks I did the first time, but if I knew there was something that didn't work (by myself or when someone pointed it out to me on the cross check), I fixed it.
-There is task where I have difficulties - is create a good design myself.
-I hope that I know the difference between good and bad design and usability,  but right now it's hard for me to do well myself.
+There is task where I have difficulties - that is create a good design myself.
+I hope that I know the difference between good and bad design or usability,  but right now it's hard for me to do well myself.

 ### About my strengths.
 Whats about my strengths?